Nadira3/Report_Generator/README.md

 # Report Generator Console Documentation

-In this repository, the first part is handled: The console, this is the first step towards building my first full web application: the Report Generator.
-In this part, a command line interpreter was created to manipulate data without a visual interface also including a first Store Engine.
+In this repository, you'll find the core of a Report Generator.
+This console application serves as the foundational step towards the development of a comprehensive web application.
+It operates without a visual interface and incorporates an initial Store Engine.

 <div align="center"><img src="framework.png" width="600px"/></div>

-The **HBNB Console** is a command-line interface (CLI) for interacting with the "Holberton School New Base" (HBNB) database.
-It allows you to manage and manipulate instances of various classes, such as User, Place, State, City, Amenity, Review, and more.
+The Report Generator Console provides a command-line interface (CLI) for manipulating data stored in a structured manner.
+It includes classes such as Patient, Complaint, History, and Review.

 <div align="center"><img src="console.png" width="600px"/></div>